joepdooper/p5js-soundcloud-player/README.md

   nameList.push(playlist.tracks[i].title);
 }
 ```
+## Note from SoundCloud
+> Due to the high amount of requests recently received, we will no longer be processing API application requests at this time.
+We are working to re-evaluate our process to make it more efficient.

 ## Thanks
 Thank you [Spencer Evans](https://github.com/swevans) for the [unmute.min.js](https://github.com/swevans/unmute) file; it enables web audio playback with the ios mute switch on.